Qu3b411/Kernelcon-2020-virtualmachine/README.md

   int  0b01000xxx
-        calls an interupt function off of the interupt table, the virtual hardware interupts are set up for you by the program. other interupts may take additional work andd require you to write your own calling convention
+        calls an interupt function off of the interupt table, the virtual hardware interupts are set up for you by the program. other interupts may take additional work andd require you to write your own calling convention.

+    interupt table starts at offset 0x100

+    default interupts:
+      int 1 ~ address 0x100
+              keyboard buffer, reads data from the keyboard to a small data segment

+      int 2 ~ address 0x101
+              Srial bus: reads hard disk drive NOT COMPLEATE int 2 ~ address 0x102
+              BIOS video outpu, when called prints the character stored in DI to the sacreen. this may be modified to allow for string output as well

   cmp  0b01001xxx
         sets the flag register based on comparisons, flags effect jmp adversley